jsbento/chess-ts-v3/README.md

 Improvements:

 - Better drag and drop through [dnd-kit](https://dndkit.com/)
-- Pure React + Vite + TypeScript structure, eliminating a lot of unused code from Next.js implementation
+- Pure React + Vite + TypeScript structure, eliminating a lot of unused and/or redundant code from Next.js implementation